 A Health Savings Account (HSA) is a tax-advantaged bank account used specifically for health-related expenses.
 Basically, it’s a way to reserve funds for a time when you might have high medical costs and want to avoid paying taxes on earnings and interest on those funds.

 It is important to remember that these accounts can only be used for "qualified medical expenses".
-This includes things like doctor visits, prescription drugs, medical supplies or other expenses you incur to pursue a treatment plan recommended by your doctor.
+This includes things like doctor visits, prescription drugs, medical supplies, or other expenses you incur to pursue a treatment plan recommended by your doctor.
+A list of examples of what qualifies can be found here.
 If you use your HSA funds for non-qualified expenses (think non-medical), you will generally pay income tax on the amount used, plus hit with an additional penalty tax for making a non-qualified withdrawal.

-Requirements to be enrolled in an HSA: For 2017, you must be enrolled in a plan with an individual deductible of more than $1,300 and an individual out-of-pocket maximum of less than $6,550.
-We call this a “High Deductible Health Plan”, or HDHP.
-For family plans, your deductible must be more than $2,600 and an out-of-pocket maximum of less than $13,100.
+Requirements to be enrolled in an HSA: For 2023, you must be enrolled in a plan with an individual deductible of more than $1,500 and an individual out-of-pocket maximum of $7,500.
+We call this a “High Deductible Health Plan," or HDHP for short.
+For family plans, your deductible must be more than $3,000 and an out-of-pocket maximum of $15,000.

 The 2023 HSA contribution limit is $3,850 for self-only coverage and $7,750 for family coverage.
 Individuals over the age of 55 may contribute an extra $1,000 to their HSA.